evkx/evkx.github.io/content/models/audi/_index.md

 description: Audi is continuously expanding its fleet of electric vehicles and will only be launching all-electric models from 2026.
 The e-roadmap also stipulates the gradual phasing out of the production of vehicles with combustion engines by 2033.
 weight: 30
 ---
 Audis first mass market EV was the Audi e-tron launched in 2018.
 Since then, Audi Q4 e-tron, Audi e-tron GT and Audi Q8 e-tron has been launched.

-Click on links for model details
+Audi has currently 4 all electric models with total 21 variants in the market.
+Below you find links for each model page.

 ## Audi e-tron